tc39/notes/meetings/2017-11/nov-29.md

 DE: I want to bring back the idea of leaving out static fields and private static.
 We could split this into two proposals.
 Work out the remaining issues and ship the working parts.
 I understand its critical for users to have these features - but for now this can be done with transpilers.

-MS: Didn't we bring them together to solve this?
+MLS: Didn't we bring them together to solve this?

 KG: The issues for why we brought them together have been resolved.
 They had cross cutting concerns, those are now solved.
 Are we are all comfortable with instance fields, private and public?

 JHD: One of the main arguments for merging proposals was they all had similar semantics.
 Splitting them up is fine if we can keep them all looking similar.

-MS: Do we solve new problems by splitting them?
+MLS: Do we solve new problems by splitting them?

 DE: No but we signal that instance fields are stable and ready to strip.

 MM: Also the previous split was public/private, the new suggestion is static/instance.

-MS: I just have an inkling we'll end up with something worse if we split them now.
+MLS: I just have an inkling we'll end up with something worse if we split them now.

 YK: Are people happy with keeping it together will slow down the whole feature?
 We cant keep moving with it as a whole.

-MS: Do you think it'd delay _past_ ES2019?
+MLS: Do you think it'd delay _past_ ES2019?
 A delay of 3 or 4 meetings wont matter for the spec.

 DE: I don't think the annual cutoffs are as important as the actual time when we reach Stage 4; 3 or 4 meetings is that many months of delay.
 Anyway, it seems we've lost consensus for stage 3, it seems appropriate to demote to stage 2.